andrea-cavallo-98/Hanabi-Genetic-Algorithm/README.md

 ```
 To start the client for the genetic player:
 ```
-python client.py <IP-address> <port> <player-name>
+python client.py <IP-address> <port> <player-name> <number-of-games>
 ```
 The player will automatically send a message to the server saying he is ready to play and he will perform his move when his turn comes.
+The player will keep playing for the specified number of games and, then, disconnect from the server.
 To create a manually controlled player, which will wait for user input before playing:
 ```
 python client_human.py <IP-address> <port> <player-name>
 ```
 It is possible to create games with any combination of genetic and human players.

 ## Algorithm
 The folder [`training`](training) contains the files to train the genetic algorithm to evolve the player.
 In particular, the file containing the algorithm is [`island_model_ga.py`](training/island_model_ga.py).
 The goal of the algorithm is to select the best order for a set of predefined rules to play the game.
 The performances are evaluated by simulating 50 games for each individual and averaging the results.
 Individuals are evaluated both in self-play and in mixed-play (i.e. playing with players using different strategies).
-A detailed description of the implemented algorithm is available in the [report](Computational_Intelligence_report.pdf).
+A detailed description of the implemented algorithm, the rules for the player and the final results is available in the [report](Computational_Intelligence_report.pdf).